Modal, Stress and Fatigue Analysis on Bellows

-Finite element modeling and analysis were used for stress and fatigue evaluations.
-ANSYS was used to construct the models and perform the analyses.
+Finite element analysis (FEA) was used for stress and fatigue evaluations.
 All geometry and operating data were provided by the client.
-A three-dimensional model of the entire bellows, including all 28 convolutions and both ends was constructed.
-3-D solid elements were used to simulate the bellows.
+We constructed a three-dimensional model (using Ansys 3-D solid elements) of the entire bellows, including all 28 convolutions and both ends.

 Bellows convolutions and ends are geometrically symmetrical about any vertical planes through its axial centerline.
 However, the applied horizontal cyclic load acting on the top end, at any given time, is symmetrical only about the vertical plane that includes the applied load.
-Due to this symmetry condition, only one half of the bellows assembly is modeled and analyzed.
-The image above shows a close-up view of the radial stress (X-Dir).
+Due to this symmetry condition, only one half of the bellows assembly was modeled and analyzed.